Harry A. "Paddy" Flint: 39th Infantry Regiment

 In mid-July 1943, Flint was appointed to command the 39th Infantry Regiment while fighting was still ongoing in Sicily.
-The 39th Infantry had fought in North Africa and Sicily, and had sustained numerous casualties.
-In addition, the regimental commander had to be evacuated after breaking his leg in an accident.
-The 39th Infantry was a unit of the 9th Infantry Division; when division commander Manton Eddy requested a new commander for the 39th Infantry Regiment, Bradley recommended Flint, and Eddy accepted.
+The 39th Infantry had previously fought in North Africa, and had sustained numerous casualties.
+In addition, the previous regimental commander had to be evacuated after breaking his leg in an accident.
+The regiment was a unit of the 9th Infantry Division; when the division commander, Major General Manton S. Eddy, requested a new commander for the 39th, Bradley recommended Flint, and Eddy accepted.
 Flint took immediate steps to restore the regiment's morale and fighting spirit.
-He gained notoriety for some activities, with Seventh Army commander George S. Patton commenting at one point that "Paddy Flint is clearly nuts, but he fights well."
+He gained notoriety for some activities, with Lieutenant General George S. Patton, commander of the American Seventh Army (which controlled all American ground forces for the campaign), commenting at one point that "Paddy Flint is clearly nuts, but he fights well."
 In a letter to his wife Beatrice, written on June 17, 1944, Patton wrote, prophetically: "Paddy is in and took a town.
 He expects to be killed and probably will be."

 Flint led his regiment during continued fighting in Sicily, including the Battle of Troina, for which he received the Distinguished Service Cross.
+The citation for the medal reads:

 AAA-O

-The 39th Infantry regiment's slogan, "Anything, Anytime, Anywhere - Bar Nothing", also known as the Triple-A Bar Nothing slogan, was given to the regiment by Colonel Flint.
+The 39th Infantry Regiment's slogan, "Anything, Anytime, Anywhere - Bar Nothing", also known as the Triple-A Bar Nothing slogan, was given to the regiment by Colonel Flint.
 This slogan, in which the regiment took great pride, was displayed on their helmets and vehicles, even in combat.
 Using such readily identifiable markings was against orders, as they could give the enemy valuable intelligence as to the units and leaders they faced in battle, but Flint disregarded the risk, declaring, "The enemy who sees our regiment in combat, if they live through the battle, will know to run the next time they see us coming."
-When Flint received command of the regiment it was somewhat of a lackluster outfit, but his enthusiasm and this slogan helped to turn it into an effective fighting unit.
+When Flint received command of the regiment it was somewhat of a lackluster outfit, but his enthusiasm, coupled with the slogan, helped to turn it around.